Novate Milanese

 Novate Milanese (Milanese: Novàa) is a comune (municipality) in the Metropolitan City of Milan in the Italian region Lombardy, located about 8 km northwest of Milan.

 Novate Milanese borders the following municipalities: Bollate, Baranzate, Cormano, Milan.

-Novate received the honorary title of city with a presidential decree on January 16, 2004.
+Novate received the honorary title of city with a presidential decree on 16 January 2004.

 Transport

-Novate Milanese had a station on the Milano-Saronno railway and it is served by S1 and S3 lines of Milan Transportation System.
+Novate Milanese had a station on the Milan–Saronno railway and it is served by S1 and S3 lines of Milan Transportation System.

 A bus line, operated by ATM, connect Novate Milanese and Affori.